Mercedes enjoying the view along the coast in Caxias

 There is something deeply healing about being somewhere no one knows your name.

-I have felt it walking the quiet streets of Porto early in the morning before the cafés open and before the city fully wakes up.
-I have felt it while watching the ocean in Panama, listening to waves crash against the shore as if they are washing away every expectation the world has ever placed on me.
-I have felt it sipping sangria in Spain, wandering through old cities where history sits heavy in the walls and beauty lives in every corner.
+I have felt it walking the quiet streets of Porto early in the morning before the cafés open and before the city fully wakes up… while standing beside the ocean in Panama, listening to the waves crash against the shore as though they were carrying away every expectation the world had ever placed on me.
+I have felt it sipping sangria in Spain, wandering through centuries-old streets where history lingers in the walls and beauty seems to reveal itself around every corner.

 As a Black woman, peace can feel unfamiliar.